aaronpurt/2011--IOS-Wacky-Birds/README.md

     5.)
 Objective-C, Sprite Sheets

-Screen Shots
+Screenshots
 ===================

-Screen shots are located on my [personal website](www.aaronpurtill.com) in the projects section.
+Screenshots are located on my [personal website](www.aaronpurtill.com) in the projects section.